 The Company currently intends that shares of common stock issued upon the exercise of options will be newly-issued shares.
-No share-based compensation costs were capitalized for the twelve-month period ended December 31, 2006.
+No share-based compensation costs were capitalized for the twelve-month periods ended December 31, 2007 and 2006.
 Amounts recognized in the financial statements with respect to these plans under SFAS No. 123R are as follows:

-2006
+2007 2006

-(in thousands)
+(in thousands) (in thousands)

-Amounts charged against income, before income tax benefit \$ 1,023
+Amounts charged against income, before income tax benefit \$ 1,252 \$ 1,023

-Amount of related income tax benefit 399
+Amount of related income tax benefit 483 399

-Total net income impact \$ 624
+Total net income impact \$ 769 \$ 624